Korea–Mongolia Greenbelt Project: History

-The project was launched in 2006 as an initiative between Korea Forest Service and the Ministry of Environment and Tourism of Mongolia when a memorandum of understanding was signed between the two sides.
+The project was launched in 2007 as an initiative between the Korea Forest Service and the Ministry of Environment of Mongolia, following the signing of a memorandum of understanding.
 In 2008, the forestation work began.

 Geography

-The forest covers an area of 3,046 hectares.

-Trees

-As of 2024 more than 800,000 trees had been planted, which consist of 23 species.
+The forested areas in Lün in Töv Province, Dalanzadgad and Bayanzag in Ömnögovi Province cover an area of 3,046 hectares.
+As of 2024, more than 800,000 trees had been planted, which consist of 23 species.